 R. v.
 J.S.

 J.S. was charged with production of marihuana.
 The police located a grow operation in the basement of her residence.
 The Crown initially took a position of 9 months jail as a result of the introduction of mandatory minimum sentences.
 The charge of production of marihuana was ultimately withdrawn by the crown.
-Read a testimonial from the client here.

 R. v.
 H.S.

 H.S. was charged with trafficking marihuana and possession of proceeds.
 York Region Police officers arrested him in his vehicle in the parking lot of a busy retail establishment.
 After successful resolution discussions with the Crown, the criminal charge against him was withdrawn.